Bank and Credit Union Mergers: Practical Advice for Executives

 Integrating Systems While Minimizing Risk

 That said, integrating systems doesn’t have to be a drag on achieving the cost and process efficiencies promised by mergers.
 Establishing a plan from the outset makes the difference.
 A clear roadmap for rationalizing tech stacks and centralizing functions can help teams navigate complex integration issues.
-Partnering with third party experts on financial services technology modernization planning can make any tech transformation easier, especially for post-merger rationalization.
+Partnering with the right third party experts on financial services technology modernization planning can make any tech transformation easier, making post-merger rationalization feel seamless.

 Meeting Regulator Requirements and Client Expectations